couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

   cannot get one, it must retry or fail.
 * once network address of Index-Coordinator is obtained from ns-server, client can post update request to Index-Coordinator.
+* client will get a reponse for its update request only after the updated StateContext is replicated across coordinator's replicas.

 ## index rebalance